 It wouldn’t be right if we told you how NOT to record without offering solutions, so here they are.

 1. If you’re fed up and not ready to buy any more equipment, you may be able to just use a single USB microphone.
 Some, like the Blue Yeti, have a pickup pattern switch which will give you better results with multiple speakers.
 Instead of the microphone just picking up sound from one direction, it can do so from two directions, or all directions equally.
-The downside of using a single mic for multiple voices is increased noise and echo.
+The downside of using a single mic for multiple voices is increased noise and echo and less clarity.

 2. Get traditional microphones with XLR connectors, and a single digital USB device to capture the audio with your computer.
 This could be an audio interface or a USB mixer.

-3. Again, using traditional XLR microphones, forgo the computer completely and use an external recording device like a Zoom H4n.
+3. Again, using traditional XLR microphones, you could forgo the computer completely and use an external recording device like a Zoom H4n.